shuqiz/Week7/README.md

 3. Enumerate username and password

 Username and password are easy to find using wpscan.
+As shown below, the default username is shown as admin, and its password is also admin.

 To recreate: type "wpscan -u 192.168.33.10 -e u vp" on Kali terminal
 ![](wpscan.gif)